java

 Blog Image

-Learn to integrate Apache Kafka with Spring Boot for scalable event-driven microservices.
-Build robust distributed systems with simplified configuration and messaging.
+Learn to integrate Apache Kafka with Spring Cloud Stream for scalable event-driven microservices.
+Master messaging patterns, monitoring & production-ready solutions.